 8. Understand your appeal rights.

 Most college disciplinary procedures allow respondents to appeal a removal from campus or an outcome of a disciplinary proceeding.
-It is important to know on what bases an appeal can be made.
+It is important to know on what bases an appeal can be made and when.

 9. Make sure you understand the impact of any allegation or finding on your education record or transcript.